LetsLearn-08/soc-analyst-journey/project1_phishing.md

 ## 📎 Evidence & Artifacts

+👉 All screenshots for this lab are stored in the [project1 folder](https://github.com/LetsLearn-08/soc-analyst-journey/tree/94c3e3a456980a95f6392076c615457a3dbdbdfa/project1).
+Browse the folder directly to review the full set of evidence images.

 All supporting evidence is stored in the `project1/` folder:

 - `Phishing-email.png` → Malicious invoice email in Thunderbird